The Tachypomp: Tachypomp

 The term "tachypomp" refers to a fictional device theoretically capable of attaining infinite speed.
 The machine itself is a series of trains (or any train-like vehicle) each half the length of the preceding, stacked vertically.
 The trains would thus move in tandem, and their speeds would be added to find the speed of the train on top.
-For instance, if the bottom train were moving 40 miles an hour and the train above that 40 miles an hour, then the speed of the higher train would be 80 miles an hour.
+For instance, if the bottom train were moving 40 miles per hour and the train above that 40 miles per hour, then the speed of the higher train would be 80 miles per hour.

-Though an interesting idea in theory, the special theory of relativity dictates that the speed of light in a vacuum is absolute and represents an ultimate speed limit for the universe (at least locally).
+Though an interesting idea in theory, the special theory of relativity dictates that the speed of light in vacuum is absolute and represents an ultimate speed limit for the universe (at least locally).
 If a Tachypomp were constructed, relativistic principles such as length contraction and time dilation would prevent any component of the system from achieving or exceeding the speed of light.

 The final line of the story, "Still I can see no reason why the Tachypomp should not have succeeded.
 Can you?" would be addressed thirty years later, when these relativistic effects were laid out by Albert Einstein in 1905.